Probation Journal

 The Probation Journal: The Journal of Community and Criminal Justice is a peer-reviewed academic journal covering criminal justice and probation that was established in 1929.
 It is published by SAGE Publications in association with the National Association of Probation Officers (England).

+Current and former editors

 Abstracting and indexing

 The Probation Journal is abstracted and indexed in the following databases: